-Water Management System (WMS) is efficient through the development of automated system for leakage detection in water network.
-When the leaks are detected early, corrective actions are carried out to avoid wastage of natural resources and economical losses (Perfido et al. 2017).
-Leaks in Water Distribution Network (WDN) are detected through machine learning techniques.
-A fast water leakage detection system with adaptive design was introduced in (Kang et al. 2018) that combined one-dimensional convolutional neural network and support vector machine (1D-CNN-SVM) model.
+A fast water leakage detection system with adaptive design was introduced in (Kang et al. 2018) that combined one-30 dimensional convolutional neural network and support vector machine (1D-CNN-SVM) model.
 An actual water pipeline network was constructed in graph network and leakage occurred at virtual points on graph.
 However, the water leakage detection accuracy was not improved.
-A multi-stage graph partitioning approach was introduced in (Rajeswaran et al. 2018) to find the off-line flow measurements were required for reducing cost.
+In order to improve the water detection accuracy, a multi-stage graph partitioning approach was introduced in (Rajeswaran et al. 2018) to find the off-line flow measurements were required for reducing cost.
 But, the classification performance was not carried out for water leak detection.

-A new statistical framework was introduced in (Fagiani et al. 2016) for leakage identification.
+To improve the classification performance, a new statistical framework was introduced in (Fagiani et al. 2016) for leakage identification.
 The framework comprises three sections for extraction and selection of features at leakage detection.
 But, the classification accuracy was not improved using new statistical framework.
-A wireless sensor network-based real-time monitoring system was introduced in (Kayaalp et al. 2017) to recognize and find leaks on water pipelines positions with pressure data.
+Leakage detection and localization on water transportation was introduced in (Kayaalp et al. 2017) to recognize and find leaks on water pipelines positions with pressure data.
 Three multi-label classification techniques like RA-kELd, BRkNN, and BR with SVM were employed for leak detection.
+The false positive rate was not minimized in this system.
+Therefore, a new leak detection technique was

-A new leak detection technique was presented in (Sadeghioon et al. 2018) for water distribution pipelines as it buried pressurized fluid flow pipe.
+10 presented in (Sadeghioon et al. 2018) for water distribution pipelines as it buried pressurized fluid flow pipe.
 The detection technique was dependent on pressure sensor connected with temperature difference.
-But, the false positive rate for water leakage detection was not reduced using anomaly detection algorithm.
+The pipe failure detection accuracy was improved with no false positives.
+But, the time taken for water leakage detection was not reduced using anomaly detection algorithm.